 The deep posterior compartment contains the flexor hallucis longus (FHL), flexor digitorum longus (FDL), and tibialis posterior muscles, which act to plantarflex the ankle, flex the toes, and invert the foot.
 The deep posterior compartment muscles are innervated by the tibial nerve.

 The superficial posterior compartment muscles are also innervated by the tibial nerve.
 These muscles, the plantaris, soleus, and gastrocnemius muscles, plantarflex the ankle.
-(The gastrocnemius also assists with knee flexion.)
+The gastrocnemius also assists with knee flexion, as it originates from the posterior femur and crosses both the knee and the ankle joints.
 The terminal branches of the tibial nerve provide sensation to the posterior distal leg and sole of the foot.

 The knee is stabilized by four primary ligaments: the medial collateral ligament (MCL), lateral collateral ligament (LCL), anterior cruciate ligament (ACL), and posterior cruciate ligament (PCL).